 In addition, Julie created a system designed to teach students, young and old, how to read music in just 10 classes, through the use of basic percussion instruments.
 Her unique system prepares the student to launch into any instrument, or musical pursuit.
 Julie was involved in the professional development of other music teachers in the school district, providing both her curriculum and training to the music programs at other schools.

-Julie released her newest CD, Senza Fine, in December, engineered by Phil Ludwig at Seclusion Hill Music, in much anticipation on Saturday, December 29th at her CD Release Concert in the Master Works Theatre, at Freeburg Pianos in Hendersonville, NC.
+Julie released her newest CD, Senza Fine, in December 2018, engineered by Phil Ludwig at Seclusion Hill Music, in much anticipation on Saturday, December 29th at her CD Release Concert in the Master Works Theatre, at Freeburg Pianos in Hendersonville, NC.
 The event was well reviewed, and a great success, enjoyed by all who came.
-This has led to Julie and her 2 bands being picked up for a second CD Release Concert at White Horse Black Mountain, on Sunday, February 17th at 7:30pm.
+This has led to Julie and her 2 bands being picked up for a second CD Release Concert at White Horse Black Mountain, on Sunday, February 17, 2018.

-Julie has 14 hand picked songs for hand picked musicians, including Michael Jefry Stevens, Rick Dilling, Chris Beyt, Bill Gerhardt, Justin Watt, and Bryan McConnell.
+The CD includes 13 hand picked songs for hand picked musicians, including Michael Jefry Stevens, Rick Dilling, Chris Beyt, Bill Gerhardt, Justin Watt, and Bryan McConnell.
 The songs range from the "outside" to the "well known"...all compelling jazz pieces brilliantly performed by Julie and her 2 bands, with exciting and new arrangements by Michael Jefry Stevens, Bill Gerhardt, and Bryan McConnell.
-So mark the event on your calendar, as it's one you do not want to miss!